c3lang/c3-web/docs/getting-started/design-goals.md

 ## C3 Background

-C3 is an evolution of C, a minimalistic language designed for systems programming, enabling the same paradigms and retaining the same syntax as far as possible.
+C3 is an evolution of C, a general-purpose language designed for native software development.
+It preserves the paradigms and syntax of C as far as possible while adding modern features for building everything from systems software to applications.

 C3 started as an experimental fork of the [C2 language](http://www.c2lang.org/) by [Bas van den Berg](https://github.com/bvdberg).